We are such stuff

 The influence it got from Myst is obvious.
 Similarily to Cyan’s legendary game, THE BOOK OF WATERMARKS is made up of static shots in a first-person perspective.
 What makes it different from its model, though, is the fact that walking from one point to another is actually animated (though still automated, contrary to realMyst).
 It’s walking though, and not running; Ferdinand isn’t exactly in a hurry, and the game plays quite slowly.
 It’s nothing terrible, but it can be a bit tiring when you have long distances to cover.
 The controls are simple: the D-pad’s left and right to spin around, up to walk forward or focus on the environment and down to leave this view; the four buttons to interact with mechanisms (they often have the very same effect, but not in every case) and pick up items; and the Select button to bring up the inventory.

 The adventure is linear, the riddles are rather classical and the progression isn’t really fascinating.
 As there is no text, everything remains rooted in the visuals, and thus observation is the key to overcome your obstacles.
 The puzzles aren’t too hard to solve, but you can easily find yourself stuck if you haven’t explored your surroundings properly.
-The progression curve is steady, as you get a new item at the beggining of each chapter that will be needed to get through what follows.
+The progression curve is steady, as you get a new item at the beginning of each chapter that will be needed to get through what follows.
 Even though the game isn’t bad, it’s rather bland and unoriginal.
 A key to find, an item to place, a letter combination to crack or the exit of a maze to reach is nothing experimental.
 What a pity for a game that was supposed to bring something in the vein of Myst into the Japanese market, as the latter is renowed for the nearly traumatic complexity of its riddles.
-Also, the save system is completely worthless: there is only one single save point in the whole island, and it’s beyond reach if you’re in CD2.
-Luckily, it’s not too much of a problem since the game is only a few hours long.
+Also, there is only one single save point in the whole island, though the game is only a few hours long.

 Finally, let’s focus on its aesthetics.
 That might sound weird considering the game’s visuals are made of 10 years old CG in widescreen.
 However, even if the game’s graphics are obviously outdated, it’s still acceptable and wasn’t so bad for its time.
 Some sightings are actually quite nice, and certainly less cheesy than what could sometimes be seen in good ol’ Myst.
 As for the soundtrack, it’s divided in two distinct groups: ambient soundscapes and actual original music.
 The soundscapes (all produced by the Japanese team) are pretty simple, such as bird tweetings and wind blowing, and sudden violin chords and muffled echoes in dark hallways, but they’re credible and serve the ambiance well.
 However, several professional artists worked on the soundtrack which plays during FMVs, in which they blended orchestral sonorities with a more upbeat and somewhat rockish beat, and vocals were even contributed by Maire Brennan, a popular Irish folk singer!
 If these tracks don’t go as far as to introduce genres unheard of in adventure games, one can’t deny the quality of their production.
 It’s a joy to hear.